Church of St. James (Brno)

-Saint James` church (Kostel svatého Jakuba Staršího,St.-Jakobs-Kirche (Brünn), Ecclesia Sancti Iacobi Maioris) is a late Gothic three-nave hall church church situated in James' square (Jakubské náměstí) in the centre of Brno, in Czech Republic.
+Saint James' church (Kostel svatého Jakuba Staršího, St.-Jakobs-Kirche (Brünn), Ecclesia Sancti Iacobi Maioris) is a late Gothic three-nave hall church situated in James' square (Jakubské náměstí) in the centre of Brno, in Czech Republic.
 One of the largest well-preserved Gothic churches in the Czech Republic.
 Its history starts in the beginning of the 13th century.
 The church was categorized as a national monument in 1995.